pkhoueiry/Covid_19/README.md

 COVID 19 cases in Lebanon and a selection of other countries for comparison from Our World In Data (https://ourworldindata.org)

-NEW: Added (Deaths section below) the Total confirmed cases vs Total confirmed deaths highlighting the % of death for severla countries at once

 https://pkhoueiry.github.io/Covid_19/

 ### Lebanon's current state (based on daily reports)